How to Choose a Tumble Dryer: UK Buyer Guide

 Jumping straight into model lists without understanding type, size and ownership cost properly.

-Step 1: choose the right dryer type first
+Choose the right dryer type first

 Heat pump